makindotcc/airomem-rs/README.md

 ## Assumptions

-- All data lives in memory guarded with `tokio::sync::RwLock`, reads are fast and concurrent safe.
+- All data lives in memory.
 - By default every transaction is saved to append-only journal file and immediately [fsynced](https://man7.org/linux/man-pages/man2/fsync.2.html).
   By that, individual writes are slow, but they SHOULD survive crashes (e.g. power outage, software panic). \
-  However, you can set periodic sync or manual.
+  However, you can set manual sync.
 See `JournalFlushPolicy` for more info.
-  Recommended for data that may be lost (e.g. cache, http session storage).
+  Recommended for data that may be lost (e.g. cache).
-- I don't guarantee durability, it's created for toy projects or non-relevant data like http authorization tokens/cookies. https://www.postgresql.org/docs/9.4/wal-reliability.html
+- I don't guarantee durability, it's created for toy projects or non-relevant data like cache.

 ## Features